 The Drying Salton Sea

 “Every time the breeze comes I know, it’s going to trigger his asthma,” Ana Barajas says about her 8 year old son, Jesse.
 The Salton Sea, an inland ocean of extreme saltiness and stark desolation, is known for its rotten egg smell of sulfur dioxide and ammonia emitted from the countless fish that die each day.
 Although this sounds harrowing, the biggest threat to the people who live near the Salton Sea is the dust.
-The Salton Sea is drying as urban areas, such as San Diego, have demanded a share of the water that once replenished it.
-As of December 2021, the Sea’s surface is 10.3 feet lower than it was in 20031.
-14,950 acres, or 32 square miles, of the fine silts of the playa are now exposed2, leaving this dust to blow in the intense desert winds.
+The Salton Sea is drying as urban areas, such as Phoenix and San Diego, have demanded a share of the water that once filled it.
+As of September 2023, the Sea’s surface is 11.8 feet lower than it was in 20031.
+18,590 acres, or 29 square miles, of the fine silts of the playa are now exposed2, leaving this dust to blow in the intense desert winds.
 As it blows through the Imperial Valley, the playa dust joins dust from dirt roads3, the smoke and ash of approximately 28,000 acres of burned agricultural fields4, and tons of factory emissions5.

 On top of these pollutants are the emissions from 8 million vehicles a year, each waiting from 45 minutes to 2 hours to cross the border between Mexicali and Calexico3.
 The combination creates some of the unhealthiest air in the country6.
 The tiny particulate matter scars the lungs, and is associated with respiratory disease, asthma attacks, heart attacks, and premature mortality4.
 One in three people in nearby Brawley, Calipatria, and Westmorland have asthma whereas only one in ten have asthma statewide7.